globality-corp/microcosm-pubsub/README.md

 ## Asynchronous Workers

 The `ConsumerDaemon` base class supports creating asynchronous workers ("daemons") that consume messages and dispatch them to user-defined worker functions.
-Usage requires creating a subclass that defines the `name` and `schema_mappings` properties and the `sqs_message_handlers` binding.
+Usage involves declaring a schema, declaring a handler function, and declaring a deamon that runs them.

-Import the baseclass and define a schema.
+Import the baseclass, define a schema, and decorate it with `@schema`:

     from marshmallow import fields

+    from microcosm.api import binding, create_object_graph

     from microcosm_pubsub.daemon import ConsumerDaemon
-    from microcosm.api import create_object_graph
+    from microcosm_pubsub.decorators import handles, schema

+    @schema
     class SimpleSchema(PubSubMessageSchema):
         """
         A single schema that just sends a text string.